the1lab/1lab/src/Cat/Functor/Adjoint/Reflective.lagda.md

 ```

 The first thing we will prove is that the counit map $\eps : FGo \to o$
-of a reflexive subcategory inclusion is an isomorphism.
-Since $G$ is
+of a reflexive subcategory inclusion is invertible.
+Luckily, we have
-fully faithful, the unit map $\eta_{Go} : Go \to GFGo$ corresponds to a
-map $o \to FGo$, and this map can be seen to be a left- and right-
-inverse to $\eps$ applying the triangle identities.
+developed enough general theory to make this almost immediate:
+- $G$ is full, so the counit must be a [[split monomorphism]].
+- $G$ is faithful, so the counit must be a [[epimorphism]].
+- Every morphism that is simultaneously split monic and epic is invertible.

 ```agda
 module